Four reasons to recommend investments in early-stage companies

 Government-approved investments such as EIS and VCTs play an important role in making sure these companies are given the best chances of growing and succeeding.
 This is especially true when the wider economy needs stimulus.

-For example, since January 2020, when Covid-19 reached the UK, Venture Capital Trusts have invested more than £695 million in small UK businesses.¹
+Between 2018 and 2024, Venture Capital Trusts have invested more than £2.9 billion across 800 busineesson in small UK businesses.¹

 Clients can feel confident that they are helping to nurture young businesses across the UK that may be the next generation of pioneers.